jojitech/fast-synapse-deploy/README.md

 - Recovers gracefully from 429 errors

 Just run the task and let it handle throttling for you.

+### ...Unless you have the Need for Speed

+**Many deployments can be deployed significantly faster** by setting `SYNAPSE_DEPLOYMENT_SPEED=yolo`.
+However, there is a greater chance of hitting rate limits (429 errors).
+These limits are not documented and appear to vary based on time of day and region.

 ### When to Change Settings